alibenra/Climate-and-Debt/writing/main.typ

 Overall, this framework replicates the structure of a standard insurance contract, through which the insured party, the government, makes regular premium payments during normal times in exchange for compensation in disaster states.

 CAT bonds are thus modeled exclusively through this insurance logic, without the explicit representation of the SPV or the World Bank as financial intermediaries.
 Importantly, CAT bonds do not contirbute to the government's outstanding debt stock.
 They are best understood as one-period insurance contracts which are renewed each period and imply either a payout or a premium payment depending on the realization of the disaster trigger.
+This repeated renewal structure serves as a tractable proxy for multi-year CAT bond programs observed in practice.
 The premium is defined as the spread of the CAT bond and is priced at the beginning of each period.

 Finally, it is worth emphasizing that the CAT/insurance contract also applies in the default states.
 As such, investors perceive CAT bonds as instruments uncorrelated with the sovereign’s macroeconomic fundamentals and price their premiums based solely on the exogenous hurricane risk.
 This reflects a simplifying assumption aligned with the fact that CAT bonds are not part of the sovereign's debt stock and are therefore not subject to default or restructuring negociations.
 Moreover, empirical evidence suggests that sovereigns are unlikely to default on obligations involving multilateral institutions such as the World Bank (Wicht, 2025; Munoz, 2023).

-Nevertheless, a potential extension of this framewrok could allow for default on CAT bonds premiums during periods of sovereing default.
-Such a modification would affect the valuation of CAT bonds by investors, as it would imply a pricing framework that also incorporates the sovereign’s macroeconomic fundamentals, thereby undermining their role as risk-diversifying assets designed to be uncorrelated with sovereign risk as in the current framework.
+Nevertheless, the assumption that CAT bond flows continue during autarky may overstate their hedging benefits, particularly in severe economic crises where a sovereign might renege on CAT bond obligations alongside default on conventional debt.
+This opens the door to an important extension of the framework that would allow for sovereign default on CAT bond premium payments during periods of debt distress.
+Such a modification would fundamentally alter the valuation of CAT bonds by investors, as it would imply a pricing framework that also incorporates the sovereign’s macroeconomic fundamentals.
+This, in turn, would undermine CAT bonds' appeal as risk-diversifying assets that, under the current setup, are designed to be uncorrelated with sovereign risk.

 \
 === CAT Bond modeling framework
 \

-_CAT bond premium._ #h(0.5cm) Premiums are defined by the spread of a CAT bond, $Pi^("CAT")$, which is determined at issuance (OECD, 2024).
+_CAT bond premium._ #h(0.5cm) Premium rates are defined by the spread of a CAT bond, $Pi^("CAT")$, which is determined at issuance (OECD, 2024).
 The spread corresponds to the difference between the yield on the country's CAT bond and the risk-free rate.
 The country-specific CAT bond yield is calculated as the inverse of the bond’s discounted price, $1 + r^("CAT") = frac(1, q^("CAT"))$.
 Formally:
 $
- Pi^("CAT") & = r^("CAT") - r  = frac(1, q^("CAT")) - 1 + r
+ Pi^("CAT") & = r^("CAT") - r  = frac(1, q^("CAT")) - 1 - r
 $

 Given that investors are risk-neutral and that CAT bonds are uncorrelated with sovereign fundamentals, the CAT bond price can be modeled directly as the expected loss, corresponding to the full principal, based solely on the probability of the trigger event #footnote[In a model with risk-averse investors, CAT bond pricing would also take into account lenders' risk premia in addition to the measurement of expected loss].
 As a one-period bond, CAT bond price represents the discounted expected payoff of investors given the probability of an activation of a damaging hurricane trigger.